-Only Owners are able to install software in administrator mode (right click R or RStudio, run as admin)
+Only Accountables, Privileged and Advanced Members are able to install software in administrator mode on VMs (right click R or RStudio, run as admin).

-Installing packages should work now, if proper domains are whitelisted.
+Installing packages should work now, if the proper domains are whitelisted.

 If you carefully followed the instructions above, you should be able to install packages in R. We strongly advise to install packages in ADMIN mode (right click R or RStudio, run as admin), as this ensures the installed packages are available for any user accessing the Windows VM.

 - Find RStudio in the startmenu, right -click > More > click on Run as administrator;

 Be aware that packages may encounter compatibility challenges with specific versions of R/RStudio

 If you find that you're still experiencing problems with installing packages, you can also include the line in your code:

 Still not working?
 Add a ticket and ask for assistance of your local the Support Team on support.mydre.org.